gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 ### getStoreByBrands
-Get stores by brand uids
+Get stores by brand uids for the current company